Shopping for a new BMW 2-Series?

 |$ 41,310||$ 44,900|

-The BMW 2-Series replaced the former 1-Series coupe last year, receiving praise for its improved styling, better handling, and upgraded size and materials.
-Longer, wider, and more spacious than the 1-Series, the 2-Series adds just one major change for the 2015 model year: available all-wheel drive.
+Just last year, the BMW 2-Series replaced the 1-Series coupe last year, bringing improved styling, better handling, and upgraded size and materials.
+And now the 2-Series adds just one major change for the 2015 model year: available all-wheel drive.

 Even though the 2-Series slots into the 1-Series’ former position in the BMW range, there’s little chance you’d mistake one for the other.
-The 2-Series exterior is smoother, sleeker, and better-proportioned in every respect.
+The 2-Series exterior is smoother, sleeker, and better-proportioned in every respect; it's longer, wider, and more spacious than the 1-Series as well.
 Perhaps owing to its slight increase in size, the curves, vents, and angles come together in a more graceful, artful way with the 2-Series.
 The mix of a relatively long hood, arched roof, and stubby tail speak to classic sports-coupe proportions, while managing to echo the look of the new 4-Series coupe at the same time.

 The cabin of the 2015 BMW 2-Series is clearly driver-centric, with instruments and controls oriented for easy access.
 Materials look as good as they feel, and BMW offers a range of upgrades and trim lines to customize the car to the buyer’s preferences.